Analysis | Lindsey Graham’s AR-15 scenario is not the reality of South Carolina gun violence

 It’s a useful framework in part because it’s to some degree unassailable.
 In the event that you are facing a violent threat and there isn’t anyone else to help you, it might in fact be helpful to have a firearm.
 It may also increase the likelihood that you yourself will be shot, according to research, but let’s set that concern aside for the moment.

-The question, then, is how often such one-off scenarios actually occur?
+The question, then, is how often such one-off scenarios actually occur.
 Is the threat significant enough to offset the risk involved in having a firearm in one’s house, such as accidental shootings?
-(There have already been at least nine such incidents in South Carolina this year.)
+(There have already been at least nine such incidents in South Carolina this year, according to the Gun Violence Archive.)

 It’s hard to count precisely how many incidents match the broad parameters of Graham’s self-defense scenario, but we can estimate it.
 Using data compiled by the FBI’s Uniform Crime Reporting Program, we can see that there were 353,746 criminal incidents in South Carolina in 2019.
 About 52,000 of those were burglaries, 19,500 of which happened at residences.
-Of those, more than 18,600 didn’t involve any weapon.
+Of those, more than 18,600 didn’t involve any weapons.
 More than 700 did involve the use of a weapon, as indicated by later law enforcement reports — a number that includes “personal weapons” such as fists.

 To cut to the chase, there were 241 incidents in South Carolina that year in which a residential burglary included the use of a firearm.
 Of that number, 126 involved forcible entry, though it’s not clear how many of them occurred when people were at home.
 There were also 109 incidents in which someone was kidnapped or abducted at a residence in an incident involving a firearm.